 - Identify unintended consequences that could arise from new challenges and solutions stemming from the pandemic.

 Participants in the project will be expected to be able to:

+At the end of the week, Young Scholars students will present their proposals to guest panelists.
 Students who successfully complete the program and meet the admission requirements will receive a $4,000 scholarship ($1,000 per year) toward tuition if they attend The Clarkson School or Clarkson University full time for their undergraduate education.
 Please note that $1,000 per year is the maximum scholarship amount a student can receive for attending Clarkson University summer programs, no matter how many programs he or she attends.

 To download the application and for further information, please visit the Young Scholars main page.